 I reserve the right to decline representation for any reason, or no reason.
 In the event there is a conflict [e.g. existing client on other side of matter; general positional conflict, etc.] or the matter is not something I feel I can help you with, I will attempt to notify you as soon as reasonably possible.
 I cannot assume any obligation to refer you to other attorneys.
 The Oregon State Bar’s Referral Service is (503) 684-3763.

-- Scope of Legal Services: If you hire me, you should know the services that I charges for.
+- Scope of Legal Services: If you retain me, you should know what services I charges for.
 These include in-person conferences, telephone conversations with you and others related to your case, all electronic communications such as email and facsimiles, with you and others pertaining to your matter.
 I also charge for document review, investigation, legal research (I reserve the right to subcontract out legal research and paralegal services); drafting and finalizing legal documents; drafting and finalizing letters; and all other activities reasonably appropriate to my handling of your matter.
 I do not normally charge for photocopying, scanning or long distance calls.
-However, with some projects, there may be an extra charge for contracted secretarial/assistant/paralegal or large photocopying services.
+However, with some projects, there may be an extra charge for contracted secretarial/assistant/paralegal services and large photocopying services.
 You are encouraged to discuss these with me in advance of any formal representation.
 I do not offer “free consultations” since it creates legal liability unacceptable to my errors and omissions insurance carrier.

 - Withdrawal/Discharge: I reserve the right to withdraw as your legal counsel for any reason or no reason.
 If you fail to meet your financial agreement set forth in the Engagement Letter, or otherwise fail to cooperate or communicate in your matter I will withdraw immediately.
 Conversely, you may discharge me for any cause, or no cause, at any time.
 You are entitled to a return of any documents not previously provided or returned following payment of any balance owing on my legal fees and costs advanced, including the costs of photocopying your file upon termination.

 - Strategic Alliances: I started my solo real estate practice on February 1, 2010.
 In order to best serve my clients, I have established certain strategic alliances with other qualified Oregon attorneys/paralegals skilled in such things as legal research, investigation, litigation, complex tax or commercial real estate matters, etc. Most of these persons have skills that I have routinely relied upon in the past, or am familiar with today.
-They are not a legal part of Querin Law, LLC, which is a single member Oregon Limited Liability Corporation owned solely by myself.
+They are not legally affiliated with Querin Law, LLC, which is a single member Oregon Limited Liability Corporation owned solely by myself.
 In some – but not all – cases, I may secure a percentage of the fees received by the referred attorney.
 The referred attorney will not up-charge you more for this relationship.
 In such cases, and only with your consent, the referred attorney will be substituted as your legal counsel.
 You may be requested to sign a new engagement letter with the referred attorney.
 You are encouraged to discuss these strategic alliances with me at any time.